Castles N' Coasters: Incidents

-On May 15, 2021, fire crews rescued 22 people that were stuck on the Desert Storm rollercoaster.
+On May 15, 2021, fire crews rescued 22 people that were stuck on the Desert Storm roller coaster.
 Investigators said the cars on the coaster stalled and the riders were stuck about 20 feet up on a horizontal loop.
-It's unclear what caused the roller coaster car to get stuck.
+A long bolt broke and scraped against the wheel railing where the coaster eventually ground to a halt.

+On November 24, 2024, a man jumped out of the Desert Storm roller coaster onto the staircase catwalk as the train ascended the lift hill.
+According to the man, his lap bar restraint came loose, prompting him to act quickly before the train plunged into the ride's first drop.